ThorChristiansen2/mynewrepository/README.md

 # mynewrepository
-This is a test repository
+This is a test repository.
+Test April 28th 2020